topStrip1

 What is Adjustment Disorder?

 A horrible breakup is just one example of a stressor, but there are many others, including difficulties at job, school, or trying to make ends meet.
 It's not just individuals or families who might experience stress, but also groups (such as those who have survived a natural disaster).
 Anxieties might be one-time occurrences (like exams) or regular (like seasonal business issues) or tied to "milestone" events (like starting school, getting married, or retiring.
-Disorders of adjustment are sometimes known as situational depression.
+Adjustment Disorders are sometimes known as situational depression.

 AdjustmentDisorder